chaos-polymtl/lethe/doc/source/parameters/cfd/post_processing.rst

   where :math:`\phi` is the phase order parameter.

-* ``VOF barycenter name``: name of the output file containing the position and velocity of the barycenter for VOF simulations.

-* ``cahn hilliard barycenter name``: name of the output file containing the position and velocity of the barycenter for Cahn-Hilliard simulations.
-The default file name is ``cahn_hilliard_barycenter_information``.
+* ``barycenter name``: name of the output file containing the position and velocity of the barycenter for VOF and Cahn-Hilliard simulations.
+The default file name is ``barycenter_information``.

 * ``calculate phase statistics``: outputs phase statistics from the solution of the Cahn-Hilliard equations, including minimum, maximum, average, and standard deviation of the phase order parameter.
 This works only with the :doc:`cahn_hilliard` solver.